openbsd/xenocara/lib/mesa/docs/ci/LAVA.rst

 line attached to that device type, then populate their dictionary (using an "extends" line probably referencing the board's template in ``/etc/lava-dispatcher/device-types``).
-Now, go find a relevant healthcheck job for your board as a test job definition, or cobble something together from a board that boots using the same boot_method and some public images, and figure out how to get your boards booting.
+Now, go find a relevant health check job for your board as a test job definition, or cobble something together from a board that boots using the same boot_method and some public images, and figure out how to get your boards booting.